frichter/ore/README.rst

                         Allele COUNT to be used instead of intra-cohort allele frequency. (still uses af_rare for population level AF cut-off)
+  --gq GQ
-  --gq GQ               Minimum genotype quality each variant in each
+                        Minimum genotype quality each variant in each individual --dp DP
-                        individual
-  --dp DP               Minimum depth per variant in each individual --aar AAR AAR         Alternate allelic ratio for heterozygous variants
+                        Minimum depth per variant in each individual --aar AAR
+                        Alternate allelic ratio for heterozygous variants
                         (provide two space-separated numbers between 0 and 1, e.g., 0.2 0.8)
   --tss_dist TSS_DIST